 Establishing a fiscal sponsorship under AMIA’s 501(c)(3) public charity designation substantially reduces the costs typically associated with developing nonprofit governance, management and operational infrastructure.
 It also can be a useful interim step while your project makes the transition to independent charitable status.

-Your project must be a non-commercial work – not intended as a for-profit business opportunity – and fall within AMIA’s mission, which is dedicated to media preservation and access.
+Your project must fall within AMIA’s mission, which is dedicated to media preservation and access.
 AMIA Membership is required for all projects accepted into the program at either the Individual or Institutional level.
-Membership must be maintained throughout the life of the fiscal sponsorship account.
+Membership must be maintained throughout the life of the fiscal sponsorship.